Step 1: Be Sure to Create your NetID Account

-If you are going to buy a computer, select something reliable, and more importantly, make sure that you have access to a fast Internet connection (we recommend, but don’t require, a broadband connection).
-Slow computers and poor Internet connection can significantly increase the time it takes for you to access and complete the requirements for your online course.
+If you are going to buy a computer, select something reliable, and more importantly, make sure that you have access to a fast Internet connection.
+Slow computers and a poor Internet connection can significantly increase the time it takes for you to access and complete the requirements for your online course.

-If you struggle with a technical issue, Information Technology Service Desk is here to support you.
-Read more on this website: Technical Support at Bellevue College
+If you struggle with a technical issue, the Information Technology Service Desk is here to support you.
+Helpful Link: Technical Support at Bellevue College

-Taking a Canvas workshop is very important for your success in an online or a hybrid class.
+Canvas training is very important for your success in an online or a hybrid class.
 We have different options for you:

-- Workshops are held over four consecutive half days.
+- Workshops are held over four consecutive half days and Faculty-led.

 - Registration begins four weeks prior to the end of the current quarter.

-- Read what students are saying about the Online Workshops.
+- Read what students are saying about Online Workshops.

-On Campus Student Workshops are held the first week of the quarter.
+- Student Canvas Live Training sessions are held for the first five days of the quarter.

-- Hands on introduction to Canvas plus a Q&A session.
+- This is a brief introduction to Canvas plus a Q&A session.

-Short, targeted nuggets of information are listed in the Canvas Class which is self paced and open to all students.
-The course is designed to help students learn how to use Canvas, including technical requirements.
-Canvas How To Modules
+- Canvas Student Training Reference Short, targeted nuggets of information are listed in this Canvas Training Reference.
+This is designed to help our students learn how to use Canvas.

 Step 6: Accessing your Online Course